zambal/eml/README.md

 is static and performance is critical.
 A template is just Eml content that contains quoted expressions. `Eml.compile` precompiles all non quoted expressions.
 All quoted expressions are evaluated at runtime and it's results are rendered to eml and concatenated with the precompiled eml.
-You can use `Eml.render` to render the compiled template to markup.
+You can use `Eml.render!/3` to render the compiled template to markup.
 It's not needed to work with `Eml.compile` directly as using `Eml.template` and `Eml.template_fn` is more convenient in most cases.
 `Eml.template` defines a function that has all non quoted expressions prerendered and